IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   export SERVER_URL=http://localhost:8080
   export USERID=42

-  curl -H "X-Dataverse-key:$API_TOKEN" -X POST $SERVER_URL/api/admin/authenticatedUsers/id/$USERID/disable
+  curl -H "X-Dataverse-key:$API_TOKEN" -X POST $SERVER_URL/api/admin/authenticatedUsers/id/$USERID/deactivate

 Note: A primary purpose of most Dataverse installations is to serve an archive.
 In the archival space, there are best practices around the tracking of data access and the tracking of modifications to data and metadata.
 In support of these key workflows, a simple mechanism to delete users that have performed edit or access actions in the system is not provided.
-Providing a Disable User endpoint for users who have taken certain actions in the system alongside a Delete User endpoint to remove users that haven't taken certain actions in the system is by design.
+Providing a Deactivate User endpoint for users who have taken certain actions in the system alongside a Delete User endpoint to remove users that haven't taken certain actions in the system is by design.

 This is an irreversible action.
-There is no option to undisable a user.
+There is no option to undeactivate a user.

-Disabling a user with this endpoint will:
+Deactivating a user with this endpoint will:

-- Disable the user's ability to log in to the Dataverse installation.
-A message will be shown, stating that the account has been disabled.
+- Deactivate the user's ability to log in to the Dataverse installation.
+A message will be shown, stating that the account has been deactivated.
 The user will not able to create a new account with the same email address, ORCID, Shibboleth, or other login type.
-- Disable the user's ability to use the API
+- Deactivate the user's ability to use the API
 - Remove the user's access from all Dataverse collections, datasets and files
 - Prevent a user from being assigned any roles
 - Cancel any pending file access requests generated by the user
 - Remove the user from all groups
 - No longer have notifications generated or sent by the Dataverse installation

-Disabling a user with this endpoint will keep:
+Deactivating a user with this endpoint will keep:

 - The user's contributions to datasets, including dataset creation, file uploads, and publishing.
 - The user's access history to datafiles in the Dataverse installation, including guestbook records.